Skip to content

 Back to Blog

-high severity March 21, 2026 · scope unconfirmed
+high severity March 21, 2026 · 3 min read Unverified claim — what this is

 Micro Leasing Listed by thegentlemen Ransomware Group

 On March 21, 2026, Micro Leasing Public Company Limited appeared on the leak site of the ransomware group known as The Gentlemen.
-The Thai financing company, which provides loans for second-hand trucks, motorcycles, and related insurance services, had internal files exfiltrated during a ransomware attack.
+The Thai financing company, which provides loans for second-hand trucks, motorcycles, and related insurance services, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, anyone whose loan applications, contracts, or personal financial records passed through the company could have data now in the hands of criminals.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates that Micro Leasing’s systems were compromised and that attackers successfully exfiltrated internal documents.
 The data was later published on the group’s dark-web leak site, hosted at an onion address tracked by ransomware.live.
 No confirmed total of records or specific customer count has been released by the company or the attackers.
 The breach follows the typical ransomware pattern of encryption followed by threats to publish stolen data if ransom demands are not met.